-If you’ve been thinking about how you can attain financial freedom in terms of working more hours or possessing more skills, think again.
+If you’ve been thinking about how you can not only live above the poverty line, but attain financial freedom in terms of working more hours or possessing more skills, think again.

-It’s going to take a mindset shift to get you thinking of wealth in terms of money that’s being generated for you while you’re doing other things.
-A simple mindset shift could be the difference between rich and poor for you and your family.
+It’s going to take a mindset shift to get you thinking of wealth in terms of an amount of money that’s being generated for you while you’re doing other things.
+A simple mindset shift could be the difference between rich and poor for you and your family’s household wealth.